 No fault divorce update

-The Government announced no-fault divorces were to become law in the UK following a widespread consultation which took place back in 2018 on reforming the law, and there was considerable support for changes to be made, to help make divorce less confrontational and acrimonious.
+This change to the law has been long-awaited.
+The Government announced no-fault divorces were to become law in the UK following a widespread consultation which took place back in 2018 on reforming the law.
+There is considerable support for changes to be made, to help make divorce less confrontational and acrimonious.

 A new minimum time period of 20 weeks will be introduced between when the divorce application is filed with the court and before the parties can apply for a Conditional Order.
 If they still wish to divorce after this 20-week period, they must confirm this with the court when they apply for the Conditional Order.
 This Conditional Order will not be made a Final Order until at least six weeks have passed, so the process could be speeded up to take 26 weeks.

 Currently under the Matrimonial Causes Act 1973 in England & Wales, anyone seeking a divorce must be able to prove that their partner is at fault for the end of the marriage through either adultery, desertion, or unreasonable behaviour or if both parties agree after two years of separation.
 Otherwise they have to wait until they have been living apart for five years.

 The Government also plans to:

 - Allow couples to give notice jointly.

 - Allow joint applications to become sole applications and vice versa.

 - Remove the ability for one person to contest a divorce.

 - Modernise the language used in the divorce process.